eddsteel/feed-filter/README.md

 ## ~~Slice 9: Docker streamline~~
 Use alpine-scala, remove Makefile (SBT gets it all), update travis to deploy through to docker hub.
+## ~~Slice 10: Latest everything~~
+Update all the lib versions, tag/publish latest container, and make service file always use it.

 ## Notes